 - Neighborhood Development Area Designation Guidelines - guidance document for applying for and maintaining designation.

 - Neighborhood Development Area Application (WORD) - fillable application form.
-Use it to determine if ready to apply for designation

 The benefits of Neighborhood Development Area designation include: